 Participants in any Ouachita International Study Abroad Program must be Sophomores, Juniors, or Seniors with a 2.500 cumulative GPA or higher.
 Participants must also be in good standing with the university and submit an application with recommendations from at least two Ouachita Faculty members.
 Other requirements may also apply.
-For more information contact the Director of the Center for International Education or visit the Center's web site.
+For more information contact the director of international education or visit the Center's web site.